ckeditor/ckeditor5-angular/README.md

 #### Packaging the component

-This project uses the [ng-packagr](https://www.npmjs.com/package/ng-packagr) to create a package meeting the Angular Package Format specification.
-Calling
+This project uses [ng-packagr](https://www.npmjs.com/package/ng-packagr) to create a package meeting the Angular Package Format specification.

+Calling:

 ```bash
 npm run build-package
 ```

+creates a package in the `./dist` directory, which can be then published in the npm registry.

-#### Testing a package before releasing
+#### Testing the package before releasing

-Having generated a package, create a symlink to the `ckeditor5-angular/dist` package directory to test it in another (3rd–party) Angular project:
+After generating the package, create a symlink to the `ckeditor5-angular/dist` package directory to test it in another (third–party) Angular project:

 ```bash
 ln -s /path/to/ckeditor5-angular/dist node_modules/\@ckeditor/ckeditor5-angular
 ```

-You may also need the following config in `angular.json` to include the symlinked component package without errors:
+You may also need the following configuration in `angular.json` to include the symlinked component package without errors:

 ```json
 {